‘Celebrity Big Brother’: Dina Lohan Dishes On Secret Relationship With Boyfriend She’s Never Met In Person

 But Kandi Burruss was not having it.
 The Real Housewives of Atlanta star told Dina she is being “catfished” by someone with a fake identity.

 “Girl, you straight up catfished.
 Five years and no FaceTime?”
 Burruss told Lohan, who simply explained that her boyfriend doesn’t own an iPhone and doesn’t “use” the video call app.
-Tamar called that a lie, saying even her 5-year-old son and 71-year-old mom uses Facetime.
+Tamar called that a lie, saying even her 5-year-old son and 71-year-old mom uses FaceTime.

 Tamar Braxton later offered to accompany Dina on a trip to the Bay Area to finally meet her man, but in an incredulous Diary Room interview, the Braxton Family Values star questioned why Lindsay Lohan’s mom has a catfish.

 Dina Lohan previously made headlines for her tumultuous marriage to Michael Lohan.
-The reality star and her ex-husband, who share kids Lindsay, Cody, Ali and Michael Jr., divorced in 2007.
-Lohan later tried to find love Bravo’s The Millionaire Matchmaker and in 2015 dated a tech entrepreneur that TMZ described as “part hunter, part farmer.”
+The reality star and her ex-husband, who share kids Lindsay, Cody, Ali, and Michael Jr., divorced in 2007.
+Lohan later tried to find love on Bravo’s The Millionaire Matchmaker and in 2015 dated a tech entrepreneur that TMZ described as “part hunter, part farmer.”
 That relationship was also long distance, although Dina did actually meet ex-beau Kevin Jensen in person.

 You can see Dina Lohan talking about her unusual boyfriend situation in the Celebrity Big Brother clip below.